NSO-developer/sr-migrate/README.md

 - The Segment Routing Global Block (SRGB).
 - A unique prefix SID on the loopback interface.
-- TI-LFA enabled on all router interfaces.
+- TI-LFA enabled on all non-loopback router interfaces.

 After the configuration has been applied, NSO will run a series of connectivity tests.
-For each router in the IGP domain, connectivity to every other router in the domain is validated as follows:
+For each router *R* in the IGP domain, connectivity to every other router *D* in the domain is validated as follows:

-1. **Adjacency SID validation.** If the router is in the neighbours list, the adjacency SIDs are checked.
-For each adjacency SID, the corresponding MPLS forwarding labels are validated.
+1. **Adjacency SID validation.** If the router *D* is in the neighbours list of *R*, the adjacency SIDs are checked using the command `show isis adjacency systemid <host-name> detail`.
+For each adjacency SID, the corresponding MPLS forwarding label entries are validated using the command `show mpls forwarding labels <adjacency SID label>`.
 The outgoing label and outgoing interface must be correct.
-For FRR adjacency SIDs, these must be protected (see connectivity test notes below).
+For protected adjacency SIDs, these must actually be protected (see connectivity test notes below).

-2. **Prefix SID validation.** Next, the ISIS segment routing labels are checked to ensure the prefix SID has been learnt.
-The corresponding MPLS forwarding labels must also be valid.
+2. **Prefix SID validation.** Next, the ISIS segment routing labels are checked using the command `show isis segment-routing label table`.
+This confirms that the prefix SID of router *D* has been learnt by router *R*  The corresponding MPLS forwarding label entries must also be valid.
+This is verified using the command `show mpls forwarding labels <prefix SID label>`.

-3. **Ping test.**  Finally, an sr-mpls ping test is executed.
+3. **Ping test.**  Finally, an SR MPLS ping test is executed from router *R* to router *D*.
+The command `ping sr-mpls <node prefix> fec-type igp` executed on router *R* validates the SR transport path to router *D* even if this path is not yet used for service transport.

 ### Step 2: Prefer SR label imposition
 Only if all the previous tests succeed, NSO will now configure each router in